Buying a Thickness Planer

 In addition to the cutterhead, the larger thickness planers use little or no plastic in their construction, have easier and finer adjustments, and are engineered to last longer under heavier use.

 But if you don’t plan on using much figured wood (like curly maple) and you don’t plan on running thousands of feet of lumber through a planer, then like I said above, a benchtop thickness planer may work suitably for you.

 My Thickness Planer

-After much research, a few years ago I purchased a new Grizzly thickness planer.
+After much research, about five years ago I purchased a new Grizzly thickness planer.
 You can find it here on Amazon.
 It is the Grizzly G0453PX 15″ Planer w/ spiral cutterhead.
 Mine is the white “polar” version.
 The green version of this thickness planer can be found here on Amazon (model G0453Z), but may be a bit more expensive.

-I have planed thousands of board feet of lumber with this thickness planer and have never experienced any problems or seen things that I don’t like about it.
+I have planed thousands of board feet of lumber with this thickness planer and haven’t experienced any problems or seen things that I don’t like about it.
 It has plenty of power (3HP motor), very supportive tables, and great adjustability.
-And the spiral cutterheads leave a very fine surface with minimal machine marks and very little tearout (only a little on highly figured wood).
+And the spiral cutterheads leave a nice surface with minimal machine marks and very little tearout (only a little on highly figured wood).

-The only reason I would upgrade in the future is to get a really wide thickness planer, in the 20-inch wide range.
-But upgrading to a 20-inch thickness planer also increases the price, which wasn’t within my budget at the time I purchased this planer.
+The only reason I would upgrade in the future is to get a really wide thickness planer, or a higher-end 16-inch or 20-inch Felder Jointer/Planer combo.
+But upgrading would have increased the price, which wasn’t within my budget at the time I purchased this planer.
 But honestly, 15-inches is almost always plenty wide.
 You can see prices on some of these larger thickness planers here:

 - Grizzly thickness planers: see Grizzly reviews & prices here on Amazon